The University of Tasmania has been Open to Talent since 1890.

-The notion of partnership characterises the way we operate at UTAS.
-Our primary partnership is between staff and students who work together in the areas of core business for UTAS: achieving excellence in teaching and learning and research.
+The notion of partnership characterises the way we operate.
+Our primary partnership is between staff and students who work together in the areas of core business: achieving excellence in teaching and learning and research.

 The University of Tasmania continues a long tradition of excellence and commitment to free inquiry in the creation, preservation, communication and application of knowledge, and to scholarship that is global in scope, distinctive in its specialisations and that reflects our Tasmanian character.